-- Presents a true and fair view of the financial position of Glebe House Inc. as at 30 June 2020 and its performance for the year ended on that date in accordance with Australian Accounting Standards, mandatory professional reporting requirements and other authoritative pronouncements of the Australian Accounting Standards Board. - 2.
-At the date of this statement, there are reasonable grounds to believe that Glebe House Inc. will be able to pay its debts as and when they fall due.
+- June 2020 and its performance for the year ended on that date in accordance with Australian Accounting Standards, mandatory professional reporting requirements and other authoritative pronouncements of the Australian Accounting Standards Board. - House Inc. will be able to pay its debts as and when they fall due.